pojesh/NutriScanApp/README.md

 # NUTRISCAN

-A cross-platform mobile application to ...
+A cross-platform mobile application made with Flutter

 ## DESCRIPTION